alphagov/govuk_redirector-puppet/README.md

 1. Run tools/genkey to generate the gpg keys in tools/keys

+2. Bring up your vagrant hosts or re-provision them to transfer the keys.

-2. Import the users that you'd like using their email addresses
+3. Import the users that you'd like using their email addresses
   ```
   gpg --homedir /etc/puppet/keys --import <users_email>
   ```

-3. Add an encrypted block to the common.yaml file using one of these two methods:
+4. Add an encrypted block to the common.yaml file using one of these two methods:

   1. ##### Copy and Paste an encrypted block